 If you are planning to take out a mortgage, check your credit score first.
 A total of under 760 makes borrowing complicated.
 Your application may be rejected, or the interest will be higher than you wished for.
 Unfortunately, when the credit score is bad but incorrect, there is no way to persuade the lender to reconsider.
 Therefore, plan ahead, check your FICO score and have it repaired.
 Here is how to do it.

 It is not uncommon for credit reports to be flawed.
 They may include information about events that never happened, such as repossessions, late payments, charge-offs, etc. You can obtain your score via apps like Credit Karma and request your reports from the major bureaus once a year.
+Daily Prosper provides you with the best support in fixing your credit score and giving you an edge in acquiring your new home.

 By law, every US citizen may get a free copy of their data from all three agencies — Experian, Equifax, and TransUnion.
 In theory, you may collect the records, scrutinize them, and dispute any errors by yourself.
 However, this is a difficult and drawn-out process.
 Many consumers prefer to delegate the job to professionals for a modest monthly fee.
 Consider the best credit repair services reviewed on legalcreditrepairservices.com to save time.